DevNambi/blog-drafts/9900 - Programming Links.md

 <li><a href="http://lifehacker.com/5942417/chocolatey-brings-lightning-quick-linux+style-package-management-to-windows" time_added="1362663477" tags="personal tech">Chocolatey Brings Lightning Quick, Linux-Style Package Management to Window</a></li>
 <li><a href="http://www.theregister.co.uk/2013/03/08/modernmix_saves_windows8/" time_added="1363100151" tags="personal tech">Here's the $4.99 utility that might just have saved Windows 8 • The Registe</a></li>

+Microsoft and other third-party developers have a huge problem: they don't listen to their customers (developers), and the resulting frustrating means people use other, easier-to-use stacks whenever possible.